ralyodio/node-startup/README.md

 Supported OS
 ----

-Tested with Debian 6.0, but it should work on other Linux systems that use startup scripts in /etc/init.d (Redhat, CentOS, Gentoo, etc).
+Tested with Debian 6.0, but it should work on other Linux systems that use startup scripts in /etc/init.d (Redhat, CentOS, Gentoo, Ubuntu, etc).

 Gotchas
 ----